-Everyone can benefit from eating healthier food but can it actually backfire when taken to the extreme?
+Everyone can benefit from healthy eating but can it actually backfire when taken to extremes?

 By Kaye Lopez | Photo by Travis Yewell/Unsplash

 First off, let’s all agree that eating a healthy diet based on nutrient-dense foods is one of the best lifestyle changes you can make for yourself.
 Science has proven time again that a healthy, well-balanced diet, and limited intake of refined sugars and processed foods can do wonders to our health, well-being, longevity, and quality of life.

 We are advised to fill our shopping carts with organic, non-GMO ingredients we can cook at home and to avoid buying convenient but less healthy alternatives.
 Even dining out can be tricky because we have no access to nutrition labels and, therefore, have no control over what goes into into our bodies.